luismendes535/travel-destination-planner/ReadME.md

 - **Testing Tools**: The project is tested using Web Test Runner.

 - **ES6 & Babel**: The codebase is written in ES6 JavaScript, transpiled using Babel to ensure compatibility with legacy browsers.

+## Deployment

+The project is deployed using Netlify, and you can access the live version at https://main--inspiring-mandazi-47c7fc.netlify.app/.

 ### License